Lunatic-Labs/rubricapp/README.md

 - Follow the link for instructions on downloading Node.js:

   https://nodejs.org/en/download
+  -Follow the instructions for setting up virtual environment:

+  Step 1:
+  Ensure you are in the BackEndFlask direction by running the command:

+      cd BackEndFlask

+  Step 2:
+  Create the virtual environment by reading the command:
+      python3 -m venv BackEndFlaskVenv

+  Step 3:
+  Activate the virtual environment by running the command:
+      source BackEndFlaskVenv/bin/activate

+  To Deactivate the virtual environment, run the command:

+      deactivate

+  To Remove the virtual environment, run the command:

+      rm -r BackEndFlaskVenv

 - In order to install the required packages you WILL need to be in the directory `/rubricapp/FrontEndReact/`.